 And, most importantly, wet weather tires aren’t made of pure rubber; AKA, the natural nemesis of water.
 Instead, they’re made of a rubber compound.
 They keep the springy composition of rubber without the ‘sticky’, pliable substance that’ll make you aquaplane everywhere on a wet track.

-Driving in the Wet: Tips & Techniques
+Driving Your Go-Kart In The Wet: Tips & Techniques

 I’ve gone over the necessary checklist of steps you need to take while off the track and coupled that with why wet weather is so different, so let’s look at the reason why you’re all probably here: tips and techniques for driving in the wet!